TerraCycle is unlike traditional municipal recyclers, as we are focused on a wide range of waste streams that are typically not locally recyclable.

 Mechanical recycling is where discarded items are recovered and converted into usable materials by breaking down their composition and turning them into something new.
 This is how the majority of waste collected through TerraCycle is processed.
 Currently, this method is the optimal way to guarantee practical recycling at scale.

 Chemical recycling is an umbrella term for various processes that chemically alter plastics to prepare them for processing, either by applying heat, depleting oxygen, using solvolysis, or through other methods.
 TerraCycle uses chemical recycling solutions today in select applications, and we have made major investments into further R&D to assess additional chemical recycling solutions.
-We will not pursue Chemical Recycling methods that turn plastic to fuel or energy.
+We will not pursue Chemical Recycling methods that turn plastic into fuel or energy.